 With the introduction of a Seuss at Sea program, the “Fun Ships” are now even more so.
-By 2015, the entire fleet will be outfitted with activities inspired by Seuss’s books.
+The entire fleet has been outfitted with activities inspired by Seuss’s books.

 Learning activities: Take a seat under a Truffula tree in Dr. Seuss Bookville as Thing Two shares the environmental wisdom of The Lorax or the idea of equality in Horton Hears a Who!
 (After all, “A person’s a person, no matter how small”).

 On top of these Seussian lessons, kids will encounter primo learning opps on shore, too.
 Case in point: Harrison’s Cave in Barbados, where they’ll discover the difference between stalactites and stalagmites (only one rises from the ground) and encounter an underground waterfall as green as Sam-I-Am’s eggs (due to light reflection!).
 That’s a science project right there, folks.

 Parent rave: “Spying from the lookouts of the fort in Old San Juan gave my son a sense of life as a soldier protecting the island.
 He even wrote about it in his ELA journal,” shares Stephanie Mullen of Blauvelt, NY, who cruised to Puerto Rico — a shore excursion hot spot, especially for history.

 It’s famous for making magical memories on the open ocean.
 But Disney Cruise Line may soon earn a reputation for boosting grades as well, thanks to the Oceaneer Lab, their headquarters for kids ages 3 to 12 on every ship.